-The underground public toilet in Elizabeth Street is of historical significance as one of the oldest surviving public toilets in the state, reflecting an important era of sanitary, technological and social reform in the early twentieth century.
-It is of historical significance as a reflection of an era of public health reform and of municipal responsibility for the provision of such public facilities, and of changing attitudes to public decency, in the early twentieth century.
-It is associated with a major engineering achievement, the development of Melbourne's underground drainage and sewerage system, and the advances in sanitation and public health made possible, following the establishment of the Melbourne Metropolitan Board of Works in1891.
+The underground public toilet in Elizabeth Street near Victoria Street has historical significance as one of the first underground public toilets in Melbourne.
+It was the second underground public toilet for women and the third for men in Victoria.
+It has significance for its association with issues of gender equality and the activities of the first-wave feminists in Victoria, as a reflection of an important era of sanitary, technological and social reform, and as a reflection of attitudes to public decency, in the early twentieth century.
+It is associated with a major engineering achievement, the development of Melbourne's underground drainage and sewerage system, and the advances in sanitation and public health made possible, following the establishment of the Melbourne Metropolitan Board of Works.
 The underground toilet in Elizabeth Street is of architectural significance as an early example of an unusual building type, and of early twentieth century civic design.
 Although the interiors have been altered the remaining railings, gates and cast iron columns are of interest as examples of street furniture of the period.
 Permit Exemptions General Exemptions: